 - Dispatcher / service coordinator.
 Frees the owner or office manager from the dispatch board.
 Best ROI for shops doing 20+ service calls per day.

 - Warranty and rebate admin.
-Most shops miss 10 to 30 percent of available rebates and warranty registrations because office staff is overloaded.
+Overloaded office staff routinely miss available rebates and warranty registrations.
 A dedicated VA catches them.
 Direct revenue capture (rebates flow through to your customer at higher margins) and a stronger close pitch ("we handle the rebate paperwork for you").

 - AR and collections.
-If your AR over 30 days is more than 8 percent of monthly revenue, a VA pays for itself purely on cash flow recovery.
+If your AR over 30 days has been creeping up, a VA pays for itself purely on cash flow recovery.

 Pricing